-- Cause No. 38706 FAC 125, Ms. Krupa testified the Railroad Litigation remains pending, and as of June 30, 2023, NIPSCO has deferred \$4,550,145 in associated legal costs.
-Mr. Wagner advised the Railroad Litigation remains in the expert discovery phase and was consolidated for pre-trial purposes in Multi-District Litigation.
-On August 2nd and 3rd, NIPSCO's expert witness was deposed by the defendants' attorneys regarding his initial expert report, which was provided to the defendants as part of required expert disclosures.
-NIPSCO's claim in the Railroad Litigation relies, in part, on the opinion of its expert witness.
-Defendants' experts provided their responsive expert reports on August 15th pursuant to the applicable court rules and the procedural schedule issued by the judge.
-No substantive determinations have occurred in the Railroad Litigation.
-The Commission finds NIPSCO provided an update on the status of the Railroad Litigation as ordered in FAC 125 and should continue doing so. - Confidential Information.
-On August 18, 2023, NIPSCO filed a motion for protection and nondisclosure of confidential and proprietary information, which was supported by an affidavit showing document to be submitted to the Commission contained trade secrets within the scope of Ind.
+17. Confidential Information.
+On August 18, 2023, NIPSCO filed a motion for protective order which was supported by an affidavit showing document to be submitted to the Commission contained trade secrets within the scope of Ind.
 Code §§ 5-14-3-4 and 24-2-3-2.
-In a docket entry issued August 29, 2023, such information was found to preliminarily be confidential, after which NIPSCO submitted the information under seal.
+In an August 29, 2023 docket entry, such information was found to be preliminarily confidential, after which NIPSCO submitted the information under seal.
 The Commission finds such information is confidential pursuant to Ind.
 Code §§ 5-14-3-4 and 24-2-3-2, is exempt from public access and disclosure by Indiana law and shall be held by the Commission as confidential and protected from public access and disclosure.